Bannwald: Baden-Württemberg

 In Baden-Württemberg, there are Bannwälder Totalreservate, fully protected reserves where any use is strictly prohibited by law.
 In other federal states of Germany such total reserves are known under different names.
 Due to their structural diversity in living trees and dry wood banned forests are refugia for many endangered species of animals, plants, and mushrooms.
-Removal of plants or part of plants like flowers, leaves, seeds, or fruits from these areas is prohited, as is altering the natural flow of water.
+Removal of plants or part of plants like flowers, leaves, seeds, or fruits from these areas is prohibited, as is altering the natural flow of water.
 A tree may be felled if it represents an imminent danger to nearby roads, but the wood and all other parts of the tree must remain in the reserve.
 Roads and vehicles are not allowed, previous existing roads must be blocked and removed, only footpaths may be maintained in the area.
 Disturbance of wildlife through photography is prohibited.
 No chemicals may be used in these areas.
 The areas are under supervision and their developments are monitored.
 Hunting may be allowed with special permission.